cpwr-devops/DevOps-Examples/docs/pipelines/Mainframe-CI-Example-pipeline.md

 ```

 ## <a id="Setting up the pipeline job"></a> Setting up the pipeline job
-The job itself is defined via the usual way of creating a new pipeline job.
-It is important, though, to make sure that the resulting job uses parameters by checking the `This project is parameterized' box,
+The job itself is defined the usual way by creating a new pipeline job.
+It is important, though, to make sure that the resulting job uses parameters by checking the `This project is parameterized' box.

 ![Parameterized Pipeline](./images/parametertized pipeline.png)

-webhook_setup
+### <a id="The pipeline parameters"></a> The pipeline parameters
-and succesively adding the following string parameters (the default values are the ones used for the examples).
+Succesively add the following string parameters (the default values are the ones used for the examples).

 ![Adding parameters](./images/Adding parameters.png)